thegrumpys/odop/client/docs/Help/alerts.md

 This means that, given the current input values (for example, a negative diameter), the design is likely outside the limits of physical reality.
 The mathematical model for this design is not valid for these inputs.
-This condition blocks the Search, Seek and Trade features from starting.
+This condition may block the Seek and Trade features from starting.

 Specific advice on how to resolve this condition is not available.
 Look for zero or negative values.